stefanspringer1/SwiftWorkflow/README.md

 ---
 **Convention**

-A function representing a public interface to a step (a "library function") has the following properties:
+A function representing a public interface to a step (a “library function”) has the following properties:

 - it is public,
 - it has the postfix `_lib` in its name,